List of The Inbetweeners characters: Mrs. Springett

 Mrs Springett is an elderly woman, presumed to be a close neighbour.
-Polly asks her to pop by to check if everything is okay during Series 3 episode 5 when Will is home alone for the weekend.
-She makes her extremely brief appearance later on in the episode the next morning when she "hears banging" (not knowing it was coming from the angry neighbour) and tries to come into the house.
+Appearing once in "Home Alone", Polly asks her to pop by to check on Will while he is at home alone for the weekend.
+She makes her extremely brief appearance later on in the episode, the next morning when she "hears banging" (not knowing it was coming from the angry neighbour) and tries the house.
 Will panics and quickly kicks the door shut on her, knocking her down.
 When Will's mum returns home, Mrs Springett is shown to have suffered a broken nose after being hit by the door.